cloud-coder/docker-lab-2016/part-3/README.md

     cascon/gateway:latest
     ```

-1. You can now go to any node on port 8080 to view the explorer API.
+1. You can now go to any Swarm node on port 8080, and view the Strongloop explorer API.

     ```
     open http://$(docker-machine ip worker-1):8080/explorer
     ```

 1. Make some REST POST calls to update data in the database.
-Make note of the updates, as you will validate that they are still there in the next step.

 # Step 6 - Demo Ops
-1. Scale the nginx and strongloop to take on more load.
+1. Scale nginx to take on more load.

     ```
     docker service scale gateway=3
-    docker service scale api=3
     ```

-1. Drain the node that has the db.
-This will force the db to be scheduled on another active node.
+1. Drain the node that has the api.
+This will force the api to be scheduled on another active node.

     ```
     docker node update --availability drain <node>